RemotePad Logo

 Compliance and Corruption

 Compliance with anti-corruption regulations is essential for businesses operating in Malaysia, with strict laws governing bribery, corruption, and corporate governance.
-The Malaysian Anti-Corruption Commission Act of 2009 (MACC Act) is the principal anti-corruption legislation in the country, outlining offences such as:
+The Malaysian Anti-Corruption Commission Act of 2009 (MACC Act) is the principal anti-corruption legislation in the country, outlining offenses such as:

 • soliciting/accepting bribes